Introduction: The growing importance of B2B customer portals

 Technical configuration of complex products

-Automatic feasibility check
+Automatic checks for technical feasibility

 Instant price calculation

-Integration of B2B marketplaces (e.g., Mercateo, Amazon Business)
+Integration of B2B marketplaces (e.g. Mercateo, Amazon Business)

 Consistent product data across all channels

-Uniform pricing strategies
+Consistent pricing strategies

-12. AI and Automation for Personalized Experiences
+12. AI and automation for personalised experiences

 Predictive ordering based on usage patterns